aaltsys/doc-server3/install/05_backup.rst

    arrays.
 (Type 1 RAID arrays connected to the SATA3 ports on SuperMicro X9SCM motherboards are safe from this problem.)
 Zentyal 3.0 automounts USB devices, which interferes with fuse autofs mounts for backup drives connected using USB.
-Install :file:`mountbackup.sh` ass described following to avoid this problem.
+Install :file:`mountbackup.sh` as described following to avoid this problem.

 In this example, an eSATA backup drive is configured as an extended partition